-Once you have recovered from the initial excitement brought by the news of your pregnancy, the most important thing that you must now take care of your and your baby’s health.
+Once you have recovered from the initial excitement brought by the news of your pregnancy, the most important thing that you must now take care of you and your baby’s health.
 The best way to get started would be to pick up your phone and get yourself an appointment with the best gynecologist in your city to consult throughout the time from your pregnancy to delivery.
-Make an appointment with the said person and now is the time to start with your prenatal care.
+Make an appointment with the Best Gynecologists and now is the time to start with your prenatal care.

 7 Tips for Your First Trimester